Dan Carter: International record

+Carter is the only player in international rugby union test history to have scored more than 1,500 test points.
+He scored a total of 1,598, ahead of 1,271 by Owen Farrell and 1,246 by Jonny Wilkinson.
+Carter also holds the record for average points per match (for players who have scored more than 500 points) of 14.27.

 Carter holds the world record for the total number of conversions (293) and also total number of penalties (281) in rugby.

 He also holds the record for test points scored against England (178), France (163) and South Africa (255).

-Carter is the only player in rugby history to have scored more than 1,500 test points a total of 1,598 which is 352 more than second place Jonny Wilkinson.
-Carter also holds the record for average points per match (for players who have scored more than 500 points) of 14.27.

 Carter holds the all-time record for most conversions in World Cup matches at 58.